chadaustin/sajson/README.md

-Single-Allocation JSON Parser
+# sajson

-sajson is an in-place, DOM-style JSON parser written in C++.
-Given a JSON document, it allocates and fills a contiguous parse tree of size `input_length * sizeof(size_t)`.
+sajson is an extremely high-performance, in-place, DOM-style JSON parser written in C++.

+Originally, sajson meant Single Allocation JSON, but it now supports dynamic and bounded allocation modes too.

+## Features

+sajson parses an input document into a contiguous AST structure.
+Unlike some other high-performance JSON parsers, the AST is efficiently queryable.
+Object lookups by key are O(lg N) and array indexing is O(1).

+sajson does not require that the input buffer is null-terminated.
+You can use it to parse straight out of a network buffer, for example.

+sajson is in-situ: it modifies the input string.
+While parsing, string values are converted to UTF-8.

+(Note: sajson pays a slight performance penalty for not requiring null termination of the input string.
+Because sajson is in-situ, many uses cases require copying the input data anyway.
+Therefore, I could be convinced to switch to requiring null termination.)

+### Other Features

+* O(1) stack usage.
+No document will overflow the stack.
+* Only two number types: 32-bits and doubls.
+* Small code size -- suitable for Emscripten.

+## AST Structure

+The parsed AST's size is computed as such:

+* 2 words per string
+* 1 word per 32-bit integer value
+* 64 bits per floating point value
+* 1+N words per array, where N is the number of elements
+* 1+3N words per object, where N is the number of members

+The values null, true, and false are encoded in tag bits and have no cost otherwise.

+## Allocation Modes

+### Single

+The original sajson allocation mode allocates one word per byte of the input document.
+This is the fastest mode: because the AST and parse stack are guaranteed to fit, no allocation checks are required at runtime.

 That is, on 32-bit platforms, sajson allocates 4 bytes per input character.
 On 64-bit platforms, sajson allocates 8 bytes per input character.

-Its performance is similar to rapidjson and vjson.

-Other benefits of sajson:

-* O(1) stack usage.
-No document will overflow the stack.
-* Does not require input buffer to have terminate with NUL.
-Parse straight from your network buffer.
-* Only two number types: 32-bit ints and doubles.
+Only use this parse mode if you can handle allocating the worst-case buffer size for your input documents.

+### Dynamic

+The dynamic allocation mode grows the parse stack and AST buffer as needed.
+It's about 10-40% slower than single allocation because it needs to check for out-of-memory every time data is appended, and occasionally the buffers need to be reallocated and copied.

+### Bounded

+The bounded allocation mode is for when you have a fixed budget for parsing.
+It will allocated the requested amount of memory and fail if more is required to hold the parse stack or AST.

+## Performance

+sajson's performance is excellent - it frequently benchmarks faster than rapidjson, for example.

 Implementation details are available at: http://chadaustin.me/tag/sajson/

+## Downsides / Missing Features

-sajson does not support UTF-16 or UTF-32.
-To use sajson on non-UTF-8 documents, transcode to UTF-8 first.
+* sajson does not support UTF-16 or UTF-32.
+However, I have never seen one of those in the wild, so I suspect they may be a case of aggressive overspecification.
+Either way, just transcode to UTF-8 first.

+* No support for 64-bit integers.
+If this is something you want, just ask.
+(There's little technical reason not to support it.
+It's just that most people avoid 64-bit integers in JSON because JavaScript can't read them.)

+* Requires C++11.
+Some of the ownership semantics were awkward to express in C++03.